-The audit fees attributable to Participation Class P for 2024 are included in the fixed service fee and amount to <1 (2023: <1) for the audit of the financial statements and <1(2023:<1) for other audit engagements.
+The audit fees attributable to Participation Class I for 2024 amount to 1 (2023: 1) for the audit of the financial statements and <1(2023: 1) for other audit engagements.
 There are no audit fees related to advisory or other non-audit services.